fetchai/carpark_agent/README.md

     CONF_SWAPSIZE=2048

 Save the file and exit nano.
 Reboot the Raspberry Pi.

-### Ensure it runs correctly (RPi3 only)
-When the system has restarted, try running it.
-Open up a terminal and type:

-    cd Desktop/carpark_agent
-    ./run_scripts/run_carpark_agent_split.sh

-You should now see the agent running.

-If you go back to your Mac or PC and go to the github repository for this project and look under resources/images there is an image of a car-park.
-Print this out and tape it to a wall and point the raspberry pi camera at it.
-Every few minutes, it will capture in email and perform vehicle detection on the image (detections showing up in blue or green) It should detect the cars in your picture.
-Note that it may take several minutes to start up and then will only capture in image and attempt to detect cars about once every 5 minutes - so you might want to go and make a cup of tea while you wait.

-If this all seems to work, power down your Raspberry pi, disconnect the power, keyboard, mouse and keyboard.

-Attach the Clamp and Arm and set the camera up pointing to your parking spaces, reconnect the power and let it boot up.

-### Configuring the car-park agent (RPi3 only)
-Now go back to your Mac or PC and start up VNC viewer and connect to the Raspberry Pi.

-The agent will not be running.
-So, open a terminal and type:

-    cd Desktop/carpark_agent
-    ./run_scripts/run_carpark_agent_split.sh

-When it starts up and you see the output from the camera, you can move your camera around so it is looking at the area you are interested in.

-During the next steps, you will need to interact with the application running on the Raspberry Pi.
-If the app is in the middle of running the car detection algorithm, it can become a bit unresponsive.
-However, while in "Edit detection area" mode, the detection algorithm will be disabled - but if it is in the middle of a detection when you enter this mode, it will need to finish the detection it is doing before disabling.
-This can take a couple of minutes.
-So if you are on this mode, and the app is unresponsibe, leave it for a couple of minutes and then return to it.

-There are likely to be cars in many parts of your image and by default your agent is set up to detect cars everywhere.
-To restrict detections to the area you are interested in:
-* Press Edit Detection Area button
-* Press Capture Ref Image button - this will capture in image from the camera and it should be tinted blue - indicating that it will detect everywhere
-* Press the red Fill All button - This will turn it all red - showing it will now detect nowhere
-* Press Draw detectable button and then draw an outline around the area you are interested in.
-Ensure you make a completely closed shape
-* Press the blue Flood Fill button and then click inside the shape you have drawn.
-This should fill it blue

-Count the number of parking spaces in the area of interest you marked out.
-If it is hard to see, press Live Detect to see things more clearly.
-When you have counted them press Edit Detection area again to go into edit mode.
-Use the arrows either side of "Max Capacity" to set the correct number of parking spaces that the agent can report on.

-When you are done press the Live Detect button.

-Close down the agent by pressing the Quit button.
-If you watch the terminal window that you launched it from, you may find that it takes a while to fully shut down - this is because if it is in the middle of a detection it needs to finish what it is doing before quitting.
-This can take a minute or so.

-We now need to edit the script file which launches the agent.
-In the terminal window make sure your current directory is ~/Desktop/carpark_agent and type:

-    nano run_scripts/run_carpark_agent_split.sh

-Look for the line that says

-    python run_carparkagent.py -ps 300 -fn set_friendly_name -dd -fet 2000 -lat 40.780343 -lon -73.967491 -oi 127.0.0.1

-Replace the set_friendly_name with something that is unique to you.
-E.g. I might set it as diarmid_carpark_agent.

-You also need to set the latitude and longitude of your locations.
-An easy way to find out what this is, is to go open a browser and go to Google Maps and find your current location.
-Then right click at your location and select "What's here?".
-A small window will pop up which will let you copy the latitude and longitude of that location.
-Paste these values into the script command line - be careful not to leave any commas in.

-Finally we need to tell it where to find the OEF Node.
-For the moment you need to point this to your local desktop machine (we wrote this down earlier in the section "Get your desktop IP Address").
-In my case, my desktop IP address is "192.168.95.127".

-My new line would read

-    python run_carparkagent.py -ps 300 -fn diarmid_carpark_agent -dd -fet 2000 -lat 52.235063 -lon 0.15402 -oi 192.168.95.127

-The -fet argument is how much nano-FET we wish to charge other agents for information about parking.
-Note that a nano-FET is 0.0000000001 FET, so the default value here is 0.0000002 FET.

-Save the edited file and close the editor.

-### Make the agent start on boot up (RPi3 only)

-The final thing we need to do is to make the script run whenever we start the Raspberry Pi up.
-In a terminal type:

-    crontab -e

-You may be asked to specify which editor you wish to use.

-This editor will then open a text file - scroll down to the bottom and add the following line right the bottom:

-    @reboot /home/pi/Desktop/carpark_agent/run_scripts/run_carpark_agent_split.sh

-Save the file exit the editor.
-Reboot your Raspberry Pi.

-The carpark agent should now start up after it has booted.
-Wait for a detection to happen.
-Look at the stats in the panel on the right hand side of the images.
-You should see the total number of parking spaces, the number of vehicles detected, the number of free spaces and the latitude and longitude.
-Check this is all correct.
-If you click your mouse on any of the smaller images on the right, they will be enlarged in the main panel.

-In the bottom left there is a status panel.
-The status of the OEF will show an error as we have not yet set up an OEF Node on your desktop machine for the agent to connect to.

 ## 4a.
 Installing the client software on a Mac
 ### Setting up the Mac